richardchankiyin/airflowclusterdemo/testcases/README.md

 In this document we want to verify the features to be available in this airflow cluster

 ## 1. Trigger a DAG and different nodes collaborate to complete successfully
-1. trigger usindexsourcing and a new dag_run_id is being queued
+1. trigger usindexsourcing and a new dag_run_id is expected to be queued
+Result:
 ```
 richard@richard-linux:$ ./run_dag.sh usindexsourcing
 {